gabedenmark/Fullstack_Application_Dev_Capstone_Project/README.md

 <a id="TU"></a>
 ## Technologies Used

-- **Django**: Backend web framework to manage dealership data, user authentication, and reviews.
+- **HTML**: Markup language Front-end development for the site.
+- **CSS**: Used to specify the presentation and style of the site.
+- **Javascript**: Programming language that allows the implementation of complex front-end features in the site.
 - **React**: Frontend framework for building dynamic user interfaces.
 - **Node.js**: Server to handle dealership and review data with MongoDB.
+- **Python**: Backend programming language used for structured, object-oriented and functional programming on the site.
+- **Django**: Backend web framework of Python ecosystem to manage dealership data, user authentication.
 - **MongoDB**: Database used to store dealership and review data.
 - **Docker**: Containerization technology for packaging the application and services.
 - **IBM Cloud Code Engine**: Cloud platform to deploy the sentiment analysis service.